andre-d/organic/README.md

 **.include "\[file]"**: Includes an external file.
 Quotes are optional, and may be " or ' characters.
 If you use <> instead of quotes, the path specified with --include will be used.

 **.list**: Resumes assembly after .nolist

+**.macro [name]([parameters])**: Begins a macro definition with the given name and parameters.
+The parameters are optional, and parenthesis may be omitted for parameter-less macros.

 **.nolist**: Stops assembly until .list